LauraAllObe/wakatimeReadmeStats/README.md

 ```
 <img src="static/wakaOnly.svg" width="300"/>

-> ⚠️Heads up⚠️: Heatmap, Basic Stats, and Star Rank now default to GitHub data when you provide a `github_token` and keep `default_source=github`.
-You can also set `default_source=combo` per component to blend GitHub + WakaTime (heatmap/basic).
-If the token is missing or you set `default_source=waka`, they will use WakaTime data instead.
+> Heads up: If you omit `github_token`, everything forces `default_source=waka`.
+With a `github_token`, shared and per-component defaults are `combo` unless you override them.
+Star Rank doesn't support `combo`, so it will use GitHub when a token is present and WakaTime otherwise.

 ### Full URL (Multiple Components + Styling + Scaling)